 Academic Resource Center Programs & Services

-The ARC is excited to partner with Columbia University Libraries to host research librarians in residence.
-Schedule an appointment using our online appointment system to meet with a research librarian for support on any aspect of your research project, from initial project conception to citation management to deep dives into the archives and everything in between.
+The ARC has partnered with Columbia University Libraries to offer students direct support with research.
+Schedule an appointment using the online appointment system to meet with a research librarian for support on any aspect of your research project, from initial project conception to citation management to deep dives into the archives and everything in between.

 Getting Things Done is a skill and an art – and one not easily mastered.
 For students interested in improving time management, minimizing procrastination, and reducing the stress that comes from doing things at the last minute, the GS Getting Things Done Group is here to provide support and accountability.
 Members will have the opportunity to learn time management strategies and, with the support of the group, break free from the negative patterns that may be preventing them from accomplishing their personal and academic goals.
 Together we will learn cognitive behavioral techniques that can increase efficiency, effectiveness, competence, and confidence, thereby improving our ability to get things done.